Turtle (submersible): Replicas

 In 2015, the replica built by Manstan and Frese in 2007 for The Turtle Project was acquired by Privateer Media and used in the television series TURN: Washington's Spies.
-The submarine was shipped to Richmond, VA where it underwent a full refit and was relaunched for film use in the water.
+The submarine was shipped to Richmond, where it underwent a full refit and was relaunched for film use in the water.
 Additional full-scale interior and exterior models were also made by AMC as part of the production.

 Also in 2015, Privateer Media used The Turtle Project replica for the Travel Channel series Follow Your Past, hosted by Alison Stewart.
 Filming took place in August where the submarine was launched with a tether in the Connecticut River in the town of Essex, CT.